Contributing

 Git and GitHub

 We use Git to version control the source code.
-Please read the GDS Way for details on Git best practice.
-This includes how to write good commit messages, use git rebase for local branches and git merge --no-ff for merges, as well as using git push --force-with-lease instead of git push -f.
+Please read the Quality assurance of code for analysis and research for details on Git best practice.
+This includes how to write good commit messages, how to branch appropriately and solve merge conflicts.

 Markdown

-We also try to wrap Markdown to a line length of 88 characters.
-This is not strictly enforced in all cases, for example with long hyperlinks.
+We also try to wrap Markdown to a line length of 88 characters, but this is not strictly enforced in all cases, for example with long hyperlinks.

 Testing